This approach uses client-side redirects by using a

 tag in the document head

-portion of the meta-tag is made up of two parts.
+The content portion of the meta-tag is made up of two parts.
 The first part (a number) specifies the amount of seconds the browser should wait before applying the redirect.

 The second part specifies the new url to push the user to.